Refined symmetry-resolved Page curve and charged black holes: A qubit model for charged black hole evaporation

 Now we demonstrate our numerical results for $N=20$ and $Q=4$.
 For comparison we depict the average charge and average entanglement entropy as the function of $N_A$ for different patterns of evaporation in Figure (\ref{average charge}) and Figure (\ref{fig:page curve}).
 In Figure (\ref{average charge}), three different patterns for the charge evaporation are demonstrated.
 The blue dotted line plots the numerical results for $N=20$, where we require no charge is released before $N_A\le \frac{N}{2}$, while after that moment at $N_A\ge \frac{N}{2}$, the charge is released with a constant rate.
 The purple solid line plots the expected charge profile in the thermodynamic limit, with the same rules.
 It is noticed that for $N=20$, the deviation from the case of thermodynamic limit with perfect constant rate for $N_A\ge \frac{N}{2}$ is visible, but the deviation would gradually disappear as $N$ get bigger.
 As a comparison, the green dotted line illustrates another pattern where the charge is released uniformly throughout the process of evaporation, which is obtained by computing the average value in total Hilbert space $\mathcal{H_{AB}}(Q=4)$.
 Our main results are demonstrated in Figure (\ref{fig:page curve}), in which various Page curves are plotted for different patterns of evaporation.
 Evidently, in comparison with the Page curves with random state approximation, the refined Pages curves exhibit two prominent features.
 Firstly, the refined Page time may shift from the middle point $N_A=N/2$.
 Secondly, the refined Page curves exhibit asymmetric behavior on both sides of the Page time.
 Such features are understandable since in order to match the non-uniform charge release from the black hole, we apply different rules to pick out different sectors of the total Hilbert space before and after the middle point $N_A=\frac{N}{2}$, which disrupts the symmetry of the dimensions of Hilbert space before and after the middle point $N_A=\frac{N}{2}$.
 In addition, in the plot of the case with $N=20$ (the blue dotted line), we applied integer approximation to generate more data for drawing this plot.

 In the end of this section, we remark that we have only considered some typical patterns of charged black hole evaporation with a specific set of parameters.
-Definitely one may perform the similar analysis for other patterns with different discharge behavior as we have listed in \hyperref[one]{(i)(ii)(iii)}.
+Definitely one may perform a similar analysis for other patterns (which we have mentioned in the first paragraph of Sec III and footnote 4) with different discharge behavior.
 One need impose different constraints on original Hilbert space, and then pick up reduced Hilbert space to match different macroscopic patterns of evaporation.